 Compound Interest = Total amount of Principal and Interest in future (or Future Value) less Principal amount at present (or Present Value)

 Compound Interest = P [(1 + i) n – 1]

 P is principal, I is interest rate, n is number of compounding periods.

 An investment of Rs 1,00,000 for 5 years at 12% rate of return compounded annually is worth Rs 1,76,234.
 From the graph below we can clearly see how an investment of Rs 1,00,000 has grown in 5 years.

 In compound interest one earns interest on interest.
 Therefore, the investment already includes all the previous interests.
 And interest is paid on that.

 By understanding the importance of compound interest and acting on it by investing in appropriate investments, one can achieve high returns.

 Having simple interest for loans is very easy as the interest payments are standard.
-But when it comes to investments one can earn more from compound interest.
+But when it comes to investments, one can earn more from compound interest.
 The basic difference between simple and compound interest is that the interest is not added to the principal in simple interest.
-To earn interest on interest on has to immediately reinvest the interest earned.
+To earn interest on interest one has to immediately reinvest the interest earned.
 But in compounding this happens automatically with no extra effort needed.

 Simple interest is calculated with a simple formula which is Principal*interest rate*tenure.
-The simple interest amount remains same through the tenure of investment or loan.
+The simple interest amount remains same through the tenure of the investment or loan.
 It is easy to calculate than compound interest.